 - For things that I used over time (say a 5-pound bag of flour), I marked the container with the date I opened it.
 Then when it was empty, I’d make a note on the list with how long it had lasted me.

-Because I’m a “spreadsheet person” (a large part of a previous job involved designing spreadsheets for many operations in the company, so I tend to use them whenever I can to automate tasks), I developed a provisioning spreadsheet . . . and pretty soon expanded it to include inventorying what was already on hand so that I could easily tell how much more to buy of each item.
-You can read more about the spreadsheet here and download a copy for yourself (be sure to also download the instructions and edit it to include your foods instead of mine and how much you use in a week).
-Over time, as I could see what was left in inventory and what we ran out of, as well as our eating habits changed slightly over time, I tweaked my weekly average numbers.
+Because I’m a “spreadsheet person,” I developed a provisioning spreadsheet . . . and pretty soon expanded it to include inventorying what was already on hand so that I could easily tell how much more to buy of each item.
+You can download a copy for yourself (it’s FREE) complete with instructions.
+Over time, I tweaked my weekly average numbers as I saw what was left in inventory and what we ran out of.
+And I changed the numbers even more as our eating habits changed, such as when I was diagnosed with diabetes.